7 Ways to Avoid A Thanksgiving Break Study Slump

 1. Set realistic expectations

-Setting lofty goals can be a recipe for disaster during a break.
+Setting lofty study goals can be a recipe for disaster during a break.
 Once you start falling behind on your self-imposed study schedule, you may throw in the towel altogether.
-Thanksgiving break is a great time to unwind so embrace that by not packing your schedule with studying.
+Any break, including the Thanksgiving holiday, is a great time to unwind, so embrace that by not packing your schedule with studying.
 Instead, set a reasonable amount of time to complete your assignments without ruining your break.
+You can also divide your assignments into smaller tasks, which you tackle one day at a time.
+This way, you would avoid getting overwhelmed or, worse, annoyed by how much is on your plate.

 2. Create a to-do list

-Even with the best intentions, motivation can be tough.
-Create a daily to-do list that sets a task or amount of time you want to dedicate to each class.
-Whether it’s completing five math problems or spending ten minutes reviewing your psychology notes, by having a tangible goal you’ll be more motivated to be productive.
+Even with the best intentions, motivating yourself to study can be tough.
+Create a daily to-do list that sets a task or amount of time you want to dedicate to each course or lecture.
+Whether it’s completing five online reading assignments or spending ten minutes reviewing your notes, by having a tangible goal you’ll be more motivated to be productive.

 The holidays are busy.
-With family visiting from out of town and friends making plans to catch up, the best way to ensure productivity is to pencil it in before or after the day’s activities.
+With family visiting from out of town and friends making plans to catch up, the best way to ensure productivity is to pencil it in before (or after) the day’s activities.
 Plan on greeting the day or staying up a little later to get your studying in.
+Be mindful of choosing the option that best fits your personality.
+If you are an early bird, studying for an hour or so in the morning would benefit you the most.
+And if you are a night-owl, remember to not overspend your studying time.
+Stay up significantly late would only set you behind the next day.

 4. Be outspoken